-Except for Shanghai mice whose propionate production was notably delayed and compromised, the inulin-induced changes in fecal SCFA concentration follow a universal biphasic dynamics: their levels peaked in short-term before gradually decreasing until steady states.
+Except for Shanghai mice whose propionate production was notably delayed and compromised, the inulin-induced changes in fecal SCFA concentration follow a universal biphasic dynamics: their levels peaked in short-term before gradually decreasing until steady states (Fig. 2A, S2A).
 Depending on the baseline microbiota, the mean endpoint level of total SCFA at day 31 is 60%-65% of its peak but 2.0-3.5 times as high as its baseline level at day 0.
 The long-term decrease in fecal SCFA concentration was not a result of reduced diet intake as the intake rate remains largely unchanged over time (Fig. S1B, C).
 Since fecal SCFAs are metabolites produced by colonic bacterial fermentation of dietary fibers, we observed similar biphasic, but undershoot, dynamics in the gut biodiversity, which drops initially before gradual increase (Fig. 2B).
 Concordantly, we observed rapid but non-monotonic complex changes in the relative abundance of several dominant bacterial taxa such as Bacteroides and unclassified Muribaculaceae (Fig. 2C).
 Similar to SCFA dynamics, the trends of biodiversity are qualitatively consistent but quantitatively different across the four vendors.
 We further showed that the undershoot dynamics of biodiversity primarily resulted from changes in evenness (Fig. S3A), not richness (Fig. S3B), suggesting that the decreased biodiversity was likely caused by an expansion of resident bacteria, rather than invaders.
 Supporting these findings, metagenomic sequencing revealed that the initial (day 0), short (day 5)- and long (day 31)-term microbiomes have distinct gene family profiles and functions (Fig. 2D).
-Our dynamics data confirms previous studies on the role of dietary fibers to quickly alter gut microbiota diversity and composition on the timescale of a day independent of the baseline microbiota.
+Our dynamics data confirms previous studies on the role of dietary fibers to quickly alter gut microbiota diversity and composition on the timescale of a day independent of the baseline microbiota [25, 26].

 On contrary to inulin, no consistent temporal patterns of SCFAs and gut microbiota biodiversity were found in the resistant starch intervention (Fig. 2A,B).
 The alterations in gut microbiota composition were also milder, despite the effects are more dramatic than cellulose (Fig. S2C).